What is DCASS?

 - There will be no intra-day variation adjustment or margin call during the T+1 Session.

-Would there be any additional Risk Parameter Files (RPFs) upon the launch of AHFT for CPs reference?
+Would there be any Risk Parameter Files (RPFs) during AHT session for CPs reference?

-Upon the launch of AHFT, 2 extra sets of RPFs will be disseminated to CPs for their reference.
-Please note that these extra RPFs are calculated based on latest market prices and are for CPs’ reference only.
+Risk Parameter Files (RPF) are generated for AHT Capital Based Position Limit (CBPL) monitoring and will be made available for download hourly in AHT Session under normal circumstances.
+Please note that these RPFs are calculated based on latest market prices and are for CPs’ reference only.
 They may not be equivalent to the RPFs that require actual money settlement.